DSSAT/dssat-csm-data/README.md

 ## Test installation ##

-To test if the files are in the correct location, run the model from the Maize data directory
+To test if the files are in the correct location, execute the model from the Maize data directory using the following command line structure:

   *path+executable* A UFGA8201.MZX

-This should run the maize experiment UFGA8201.MZX and generate outputs for six treatments in files Summary.OUT, PlantGro.OUT, and others.
+where UFGA8201.MZX is the name of a field experiment.
+This should run the model for this experimnt and generate outputs for six treatments in files Summary.OUT, PlantGro.OUT, and other files.

 ## How to Cite DSSAT ##